-1. What did you think about how they measured the soccer field?
+1. What did you think about how they measured the height of the arch?

 3. How do you think they came up with the script?
 (The goal is to get students to appreciate that a walkSTEM stop (whether you film or not) is NOT like a straight lecture and that observations and questions based on their observations are the raw materials for designing a walkSTEM tour)